6 Reasons to Be a Fan of Brass Jewelry

 - Brass resembles gold.

-I haven’t worn yellow-gold jewelry in ages and wasn’t sure it was right with my skin tone, but recently I’ve been more drawn to the warm glow of yellow gold, especially textured 18k and 24k gold.
+I haven’t worn yellow-gold jewelry in ages and wasn’t sure it was right with my skin tone.
+Recently, I’ve been more drawn to the warm glow of yellow gold, especially textured 18k and 24k gold.
 Raw brass jewelry can provide nearly the same warm yellow glow (and heft) of gold at a fraction of the ever-rising cost.
+There’s also the option of using gold paint for jewelry; however, with brass, you get the same look at a lower cost and with fewer steps.

 While I’ve been enameling and playing with color on alternative metals like copper and brass, I’ve spent a small fortune buying metal components, charms and such at bead and craft stores, experimenting with what can take the heat and what can’t.
 My findings?
-99.5% of the stuff I’ve bought can’t handle the heat of a torch, even ones that are silver plated, and they become splats on my soldering table (or shoot sparks all over my bench, yikes!).
+About 99 percent of the stuff I’ve bought can’t handle the heat of a torch, even ones that are silver-plated, and they become splats on my soldering table (or shoot sparks all over my bench – yikes!).
 It seems more and more of the commercial metal jewelry components are plated aluminum or pewter, and they melt immediately.
 Brass, however, like the brass jewelry components and stampings in Nunn Design’s newest collection, hold up to the flame.
 They’re beautiful, too.

 Brass stands up to a flame.